BenoitMorel/covid19_cme_analysis/README.txt

 Each directory under work_dir corresponds to a version (date of the snapshot), for instance 2020-05-05_00.

 Each directory under a version corresponds to a dataset.
-All datasets under the same version are created from the same raw sequences, but with different filters (see the paper).
+All datasets under the same version are created from the same raw sequences, but with different filters (see the paper for a more detailed description).
+- fmsao: Full MSA with outgroups
+- fmsan: Full MSA without outgroups (fmsa in the paper)
+- smsao: Singleton-removed MSA with outgroups
+- smsan: Singleton-removed MSA without outgroups (smsa in the paper)
+- *-cc-thinned: Alignment obtained from Clade Compression thinning
+- *-ss-thinned: Alignment obtained from Support Selection thinning

 Each dataset contains 3 folders:
 - data, with the initial filtered alignment and a few more additional files